Greek PM demands EU stop 'unilateral actions' as tensions flare

 Tsipras continued his attack against "EU technocrats" over the letter.

-"The behaviour of some, not all, of our partners and especially some of the technocrats and technocrat teams only confirms the arguments of the Greek side," Tsipras said.
+"The behavior of some, not all, of our partners and especially some of the technocrats and technocrat teams only confirms the arguments of the Greek side," Tsipras said.

 "What else can one say to those who have the audacity to say that dealing with a humanitarian crisis is a unilateral action?"